blualg/m-ovito/doc/manual/reference/pipelines/modifiers/dislocation_analysis.rst

   to higher values when using this option, because longer Burgers circuits are required to trace perfect dislocations which are dissociated.

-Mark dislocation core atoms |ovito-pro|
-  This function identifies atoms belonging to the core of each dislocation.
-  The output is stored in a new particle property labeled "Dislocation."
-  Each atom is assigned the numerical ID corresponding to its associated dislocation.
-  Atoms not part of any dislocation core receive an invalid index of -1.
-  It's important to note that atoms identified by this method do not necessarily represent the physical dislocation core.
-  Instead, all atoms which are inside and on the surface of the *"interface mesh"*, but not part of the *"defect mesh"*, are connected to the dislocation line located within.
+.. _particles.modifiers.dislocation_analysis.postprocessing:

+Post-processing options
+"""""""""""""""""""""""

-Line smoothing level
+Line smoothing
-  The raw dislocation lines generated by the DXA are typically noisy (due to the atomistic nature of the dislocation cores) and need to be post-processed to produce smooth dislocation curves.
-This parameter controls the number of iterations of the smoothing algorithm to perform.
+  The original dislocation lines generated by DXA are typically noisy (due to the atomistic nature of the dislocation cores) and need to be post-processed to produce smooth-looking dislocation curves.
+This parameter controls the number of iterations of the fairing algorithm to apply, which slightly displaces the vertices of the discretized dislocation lines.

-Line point separation
+Line coarsening
-  The raw dislocation lines generated by the DXA consist of a very dense sequence of points.
+  The original dislocation lines generated by DXA are made of very closely spaced points, which get reduced in a post-processing step.
-  To produce smooth lines, the number of points is reduced in a post-processing step.
-This parameter controls the desired distance between successive points along a dislocation line.
-The distance is only an approximate number and is measured in multiples of the interatomic spacing in the underlying crystal.
+  This parameter controls the desired spacing between successive points along a dislocation line.
+The output spacing is specified in multiples of the typical spacing between atoms in the input crystal (nearest neighbor distance) and is only an approximate number.

-Surface smoothing level
+Surface smoothing
-  The raw defect mesh generated by the DXA contains atomically sharp steps and needs to be post-processed to produce a smooth surface.
-This parameter controls the number of iterations of the smoothing algorithm to perform.
+  The original defect mesh generated by DXA contains atomically sharp steps and needs to be post-processed to obtain a smooth surface.
+This parameter controls the number of iterations of the surface fairing algorithm to apply.

 .. _particles.modifiers.dislocation_analysis.outputs:

 Outputs
 """""""

-After analyzing the atomistic input crystal, the modifier produces several outputs:
+After analyzing the atomistic input crystal, the modifier produces several pieces of output:

 Dislocation lines
   The dislocations identified by the DXA are continuous curves in 3d space.
 Each dislocation line